May–Thurner syndrome

 May–Thurner syndrome (MTS), also known as the iliac vein compression syndrome, is a condition in which compression of the common venous outflow tract of the left lower extremity may cause discomfort, swelling, pain or iliofemoral deep vein thrombosis.

 Specifically, the problem is due to left common iliac vein compression by the overlying right common iliac artery.
 This leads to stasis of blood, which predisposes to the formation of blood clots.
 Uncommon variations of MTS have been described, such as the right common iliac vein getting compressed by the right common iliac artery.

-In the 21st century, the May–Thurner syndrome definition has been expanded to a broader disease profile known as nonthrombotic iliac vein lesions (NIVL) which can involve both the right and left iliac veins as well as multiple other named venous segments.
+In the twenty-first century, the May–Thurner syndrome definition has been expanded to a broader disease profile known as nonthrombotic iliac vein lesions (NIVL) which can involve both the right and left iliac veins as well as multiple other named venous segments.
 This syndrome frequently manifests as pain when the limb is dependent (hanging down the edge of a bed/chair) and/or significant swelling of the whole limb.

 Signs and symptoms

-Because of its similarities to deep vein thrombosis (DVT), May-Thurner's syndrome is rarely diagnosed amongst the general population.
+Because of its similarities to deep vein thrombosis (DVT), May–Thurner syndrome is rarely diagnosed amongst the general population.
 In this condition, the right iliac artery sequesters and compresses the left common iliac vein against the lumbar section of the spine, resulting in swelling of the legs and ankles, pain, tingling, and/or numbness in the legs and feet.
 The pain is often presented as dull, and may progress up and down the leg depending on the patient.
 Lower extremities may feel warm to the touch, and swelling may maintain or dissipate throughout the day.
+If left untreated, May-Thurner Syndrome can progress into different stages of disease.

+Stage 1: Iliac Vein Compression – Some patients may or may not experience symptoms, formation of varicose veins may occur.

+Stage 2: Venous Spur Formation – The vein can develop fibrous type shelves which cause the blood flow to be restricted, increasing the chance for a DVT to occur.

+Stage 3: Deep Vein Thrombosis (DVT) – This happens when a blood clot is formed within the vein.
+The flow is restricted, leading to severe pain, and swelling in the legs.